alphagov/notifications-ruby-client/DOCUMENTATION.md

 If you leave out this argument, the client returns the most recent 250 notifications.

 The client will only return notifications that are 7 days old or less.
-If the notification specified in this argument is older than 7 days, the client will return an empty `collection` response.
+If the notification specified in this argument is older than 7 days, the client will return an empty response.

 ### Response